Sutton Coldfield RFC

 Sutton Coldfield Rugby Club is an English rugby union team based in Sutton Coldfield, West Midlands.
 The club runs four senior sides, a ladies team, a veterans team and a full range of junior teams.
-The first XV played in Counties 1 Midlands West (North) 2024–25, the seventh tier of the English rugby union system.
-They were crowned champions with a perfect winning season, collecting a try bonus point in every league game of the season and will play in Regional 2 Midlands North in season 2025–26, at level 6.
+The first XV play in Regional 2 West Midlands, the sixth tier of the English rugby union system; they were crowned championsof Counties 1 Midlands West (North) in 2024–25, with a perfect winning season, collecting a try bonus point in every league game of the season.